jaytimm/google-ngrams-and-r/README.md

 This guide focuses on working with Google n-gram data locally.
 So, lots of sampling & intermediary file structures.
 A smarter aproach to working with n-gram data in its entriety would be to build a SQL database.
 Here, we just want to steal some n-gram data to demonstrate a few methods & take a peak into some changes in word distributions historically.

+Google n-gram data are a bit weird as a text structure.
+As such, many existing text-analytic R packages/functions (that often assume raw text as a starting point) are not especially helpful here.
+So, we have to hack-about some to get from Google n-gram data to historical term-feature matrices.

 **Endgame:** Finding historical synonyms (-ish).
 The table below summarizes nearest neighbors for the word *GRASP* over the last 200 years (by quarter century).

 | quarter       | syn                                                                                                                                                                           |